 Translating inner knowledge into tangible form…

-A little bit about process art
+A little bit about conscious art making practices

 This type of artmaking process is a hands-on approach to direct sensing, internal observation, deep inquiry, and self-reflection.

 Participants create from the heart and body-mind, responding to guided meditations, prompts and questions.
 This process allows people to investigate what is within, rather than attempting to render what they see outside themselves visually, physically.
 It’s about giving form to what we know, rather than trying to duplicate how our mind thinks things are.

 Individual one-on-one mentoring